onathanmateus/onathanmateus/README.md

 ## 👋 About Me:

 HELLO WORLD 😁!!! <br>
-<p>My name is Nathan Mateus and my goal is to make the world of computing as accessible as possible to the end consumer through technical tools that allow them to have an unforgettable experience.</p>
-<p>Currently, I am deeply engaged as a Junior Systems Analyst, specializing in the ADVPL and TLPP languages within the sophisticated Protheus systems.
-I am honing my expertise in these languages to develop robust and efficient solutions that meet the complex demands of modern businesses.</p>
-<p>In addition to my proficiency in ADVPL and TLPP, I bring experience in REACT.JS, HTML, CSS, BOOTSTRAP, TAILWIND, and JAVASCRIPT.
-These skills enable me to craft dynamic and intuitive interfaces that elevate user interactions and satisfaction.</p>
-<p>Driven by a passion for innovation and a relentless pursuit of excellence, I continually push the boundaries of what is possible in technology.
-I am committed to staying ahead of industry trends, ensuring that every project I undertake not only meets but exceeds expectations, delivering exceptional value and user experience.</p>
+<p>I currently work as a Junior Systems Analyst, focusing mainly on the Protheus system and the ADVPL and TLPP languages.
+My experience is focused on developing robust, customized solutions, meeting business needs efficiently and making the most of the functionalities that Protheus offers.
+I have dedicated my time to improving my skills in these languages, ensuring the delivery of results that optimize processes and add value to the business. </p>
+<p>Although my current focus is on working with Protheus, I also have experience in web technologies, such as HTML, CSS, BOOTSTRAP, TAILWIND, JAVASCRIPT and REACT.JS.
+This knowledge allows me to work on integrations or develop complementary solutions whenever necessary, taking advantage of these tools to create dynamic and intuitive interfaces that meet specific demands.
+In this way, I am able to combine my specialization in Protheus with my skills in web technologies to offer complete and efficient solutions.</p>

 ## 🧑‍💻 My Skills: